hakanayaz/PIRQ_Draft/Module 2/README.md

 ### 2. Generic Phase (GP)

 The [next phase](2_Generic_Phase_(GP)) is *generic*, meaning the program should exist in an idealized, hardware and programming-language agnostic form.
-As of now, two options to fill such a role are [QIR](https://devblogs.microsoft.com/qsharp/introducing-quantum-intermediate-representation-qir/) and the recently released OpenQASM 3.
-We explore whether they can be considered to be equally viable candidates for quantum IR, with a detailed analysis of their respective roles and capabilities in a compilation ecosystem.
+As of now, [QIR](https://devblogs.microsoft.com/qsharp/introducing-quantum-intermediate-representation-qir/) and OpenQASM 3 both have this sort of functionality.
+We explore what their respective capabilities are, and different areas in which they excel.
 We generate QIR from Q#, and hope in the future to enable a Q# --> OpenQASM 3 exporter in order to directly compare results.

 > (Idea: Qiskit --> OpenQASM 3 vs. Qiskit --> Q# --> QIR using pytket?)